picrin-scheme/picrin/README.md

 Full continuation has many problems in embbeding into applications.
 By default, Benz's call/cc operator does not support continuation that can handle re-entering (it only supports escape continuations).
 To remove this restriction, please use an add-on provided from [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.callcc).

+### Strings

+Benz utilize rope data structure to implement string type.
+Thanks to the implementation, string-append is guaranteed to be done in a constant time (so do string-copy, when ascii-only mode is enabled).
+In return for that, strings in benz are immutable by default.
+It does not provide mutation API (string-set!, string-copy! and string-fill! in R7RS).
+This restriction can be also removed with an add-on in [Picrin Scheme's repository](https://github.com/picrin-scheme/picrin/tree/master/contrib/03.mutable-string).

 ## Authors

 See https://github.com/picrin-scheme/benz and https://github.com/picrin-scheme/picrin for details.